Slackers Wave Walker Review

 Fortunately, the handle offers a high amount of comfort.
-The main grip point consists of a soft plastic that fits snugly in your hand while tightening.
+The main grip point consists of a soft rubber that fits snugly in your hand while tightening.
 To ensure adequate tension, you must crank down on the rachet with a fair amount of force.
 In these instances, we appreciated the comfortable handle.

 This kit also comes with the option of putting up an overhead hand line.
 This training line uses the same ratchet method as the slackline itself and is quick and easy to set-up.

 With an overhead hand line and 2-inch wide webbing, this line is appropriate for never-evers through beginners.
 It's easier to begin walking on and less intimidating than the traditional 1-inch lines which help the novice slacker to overcome one of the largest hurdles to slackline success — self-doubt.
 The overhead hand line is also a great safety net in those early stages and helps remove some of the fear while learning to balance.
 The webbing's special weave gives a little bit of extra bounce when compared to other 2-inch lines, like the Slackline Industries Base Line, but is still stiff enough that a novice wouldn't have any extra trouble learning.
-If you are looking for a line geared towards the novice but with room to grow into an intermediate check out our Editor's Choice, the Flybold Kit.
+If you are looking for a line geared towards the novice but with room to grow into an intermediate check out our Editor's Choice, the Zen Monkey Complete kit.

 The little hand-line ratchet is also a bit awkward to de-tension, as the release brake sometimes catches, but we attributed this more to it being high overhead than to an actual structural problem.

 While the Slackers Wave Walker was once one of the best lines on the market, as the slacklining industry has charged forward, newer models have taken a good thing and made it better.
 With more beginner-friendly features than the original 2-inch lines, like the Gibbon ClassicLine, this model is an okay option for the novice slacker.
-For superior quality and a line that supports the novice through intermediate user, opt for our Editors' Choice, the Flybold Kit instead.